ome/training-notebooks/README.md

 # training-notebooks
- A set of Python Notebooks to demonstrate how to access the images and metadata from OMERO
+ A set of Notebooks to demonstrate how to access the images and metadata from OMERO